emqx/emqx/apps/emqx_exhook/README.md

-# emqx_extension_hook
+# emqx_exhook

-The `emqx_extension_hook` extremly enhance the extensibility for EMQ X. It allow using an others programming language to mount the hooks intead of erlang.
+The `emqx_exhook` extremly enhance the extensibility for EMQ X. It allow using an others programming language to mount the hooks intead of erlang.

 ## Feature